West Virginia Traumatic Brain Injury Lawyer

 Types of Traumatic Brain Injuries

 Essentially, there are 2 types of traumatic brain injury: Moderate and severe.
 Moderate and severe TBIs can be caused by the same events and have similar features and consequences.
-However, as their names imply, moderate TBI symptoms may not be as acute as those seen with a severe TBI.
+However, as their names imply, moderate TBI symptoms may not be as acute as those seen with severe TBI.
 However, in both cases, the victim can suffer from serious and debilitating conditions due to their TBI.
 If you have suffered a head injury, it’s crucial that you are evaluated by a medical professional to determine if you have moderate or severe TBI or any other type of brain trauma.

 Moderate and Severe TBI